 Management Solutions compiles new regulations published by regulators of the financial services industry on a global level (BCBS, FSB), a supranational one (with a focus on Europe), and on some local geographies (USA, UK and Spain).

-(18/10/2021) ECB – Climate risk stress test - Methodology
+Climate stress test

 Other publications of interest

 (02/06/2022) ESAs – ESAs provide clarifications on key areas of the RTS under SFDR

 The European Supervisory Authorities (EBA, EIOPA and ESMA, ESAs) have published a statement providing clarifications on the draft regulatory technical standards (RTS) issued under the Sustainable Finance Disclosure Regulation (SFDR), which include the financial product disclosures under the Taxonomy Regulation.
 The statement is part of the ESAs’ on-going efforts to promote a better understanding of the disclosures required under the technical standards of the SFDR.

 (02/06/2022) ESMA – ESMA publishes technical standards to suspend the CSDR buy-in regime